 Managing and measuring link building efforts is a lot like being a detective.
 You have to search for clues, then track them until you can find out what is working for you and what isn’t.
-Sometimes it’s easy to find where a conversion has come from, but sometimes it takes more work.
+Sometimes it’s easy to find where a conversion has come from, but often it takes more work than you would expect.
 Link building from credible and authoritative sources, in general, will always make your site stronger and help build a solid SEO presence.
 Yet finding and measuring which links really drive traffic to your site is a challenge.
 Let’s review some tactics we use to find out the ROI on different link building tactics.

 Tracking Your SERP Rankings

 If you’re running a big business that has hundreds of relevant keywords, you’ll need a paid link tool (like Moz) to accurately gather information.
 For smaller sites, the information available in Search Console (formerly Webmaster Tools) will suffice.

 In my experience, small businesses can manually track where their keywords appear on the Search Engine Results Page (SERP) using the Search Analytics report in Search Console.
 I don’t recommend doing periodic searches on your browser as search results are now personalized due to browsing history, location and a bunch of other factors.
 Even if you’re in “incognito mode” the ranking results can be skewed.

 By using the Search Analytics report and downloading data (only 90 days worth of data is available at a time, but Google have hinted this may be extended with coming Search Console updates) into a spreadsheet, you can monitor how your overall website’s and each page’s organic placement over time.
 Therefore, if you’ve acquired new links, you can see how they have helped you in organic search.

 Getting Stuck In Traffic